-REL/PM/MUS 441
+REL/PM/MUS 441 History, Theology and Philosophy of Worship

 Uncovering the development of Christian worship from Jewish and early Christian origins and tracing its varied expressions across the centuries.
 Apprehending the basic elements of historic Christian worship.
 Prerequisite: Junior class standing.